 How to Leverage Compute Resource Usage Data¶

-This article will guide you through a sample project that will help you keep track of the resource consumption of your DSS flow.
+This article will guide you through a solution project that will help you keep track of the resource consumption of your Dataiku platform.

 Introduction to Resource Consumption¶

-As a beginner, you can use Dataiku DSS as a standalone application that will handle the data storage, computing, and training of models.
-However, as your objectives grow, you will want to integrate DSS into a wider ecosystem.
+As a beginner, you can use Dataiku as a standalone application that will handle the data storage, computing, and training of models.
+However, as your objectives grow, you will want to integrate the platform into a wider ecosystem.

 At first, you will typically leverage external data sources (such as remote file storage, relational databases, data warehouses, and so on).